linchao1/Capstone1/README.md

 6. Visualize the training runs
 7. Select the best configuration for your model

-The parameter sampling method to use over the hyperparameter space includes the following:
+The parameter sampling method to use over the hyperparameter space includes Random sampling, Grid sampling, & Bayesian sampling.

-Random sampling
-Grid sampling
-Bayesian sampling

 I chose random sampling with continuous hyperparameters, ````--C````

-Continuous hyperparameters-- The Continuous hyperparameters are specified as a distribution over a continuous range of values: uniform(low, high) - Returns a value uniformly distributed between low of 0.2 to high of 1.0.

 ````